 What is SP Info?
 SP Info is short for Service Provider Information.
 This is where your cleaning company's main phone number and address are stored as well as several system-wide settings can be found for CleanTelligent.
 Where do you find SP Info?
 You ...

 Video Transcript Welcome to CleanTelligent’s instruction guide to manually creating service locations.
 To begin, hover over the Locations tab and select New Service Location from the drop-down menu.
 You can also click the Locations tab and click New ...

-Video Transcript Sublocation Service Assignment templates, or SSA Templates, are a great way to segment a large building into manageable pieces and make inspections in large buildings go a lot faster.
-With an SSA template, you’ll see all the right ...
+What is a Sublocation/Service Assignment Template?
+Sublocation Service Assignment templates, or SSA Templates, are a great way to segment a large building into manageable pieces and make inspections in large buildings go a lot faster.
+With an SSA ...